hassankhan/Sonic-Skeleton/README.md

 You can check out more in-depth documentation [here](//github.com/hassankhan/Sonic/wiki/Documentation).

-## Author

-Sonic is created and maintained by [Hassan Khan](//hassankhan.me).

-## Credits

-Clearly a lot of help (especially) from [Slim](//slimframework.com/), as is apparent from the source code.
-This also would not have been possible without [Pico](//pico.dev7studios.com/), [Symfony](//symfony.com/), or more specifically, the [Symfony HttpFoundation](//symfony.com/doc/current/components/http_foundation/introduction.html) component, [PHP-Markdown](//michelf.ca/projects/php-markdown/) and many others.
-The open-source PHP community in general does a fantastic job of polishing turds.

 ## License

-Sonic is released under the MIT public license.
+Sonic Skeleton is released under the MIT public license.